 - Place a dollar bill between the gasket and the stove body (at the location where the gasket meets the stove). - Close and tighten the door then attempt to pull the dollar bill out.
 If the dollar bill slides in and out easily, the gasket needs to be replaced.
 This test should be repeated around the entire gasket perimeter, as gaskets will sometimes seal tightly on one side, but will be worn and seal poorly on another side. - Perform this test around the entire perimeter of the door, and visually inspect the window gasket for any leaks.
-Leaks in the window gasket can generally be located by following the prevailing soot trails left on the window after burning the unit. - If any area fails the test, the entire gasket should be replaced. - Gaskets should only be replaced with equivalent fiberglass gaskets purchased from Englander specifically for this unit.
+Leaks in the window gasket can generally be located by following the prevailing soot trails left on the window after burning the unit. - If any area fails the test, the entire gasket should be replaced.
+The part number appropriate to the gasket being replaced can be found in the "Illustrated Parts" section of this manual. - Gaskets should only be replaced with equivalent fiberglass gaskets purchased from Englander specifically for this unit.